 In many cases the DMV will ignore the facts and the law when it comes to a hearing to challenge the suspension for driving with a BAC at or above a .08 or refusal case.
 When that occurs the driver has multiple options which we will discuss at length.
 There are essentially 3 options available:

 1. If the case did not involve a refusal and the DMV ruled you were driving above a .08, the licensee can accept the ruling that was rendered and apply for a restricted license thereby allowing the individual to drive to and from work and during the course and scope of employment.
 This option permits the person to move on with their life and end the stress and anxiety the process has caused them.
 The driver must jump through some hoops and get an SR22 and enroll in an AB541 program.
-(Note: This is not available for a refusal case where the minimum mandatory suspension is for 1 year but can be as much as 3 years depending on the circumstances.).
+(Note: This is not available for a refusal case where the minimum mandatory revocation is required up to 5 years depending on the circumstances.).

 2.Appeal the decision internally through the DMV administrative review process.
 This option requires the driver to pay a fee to the Department of Motor Vehicles and file paperwork contesting the decision.
 This procedure is handled by a separate division of the DMV in Sacramento and takes anywhere from 2 to 8 weeks.
 The record of the proceedings is sent up to Sacramento where it is reviewed by a new hearing officer.
 It is helpful if a detailed points and authorities is also filed, laying out the error that is alleged and proposing a legal remedy.
 The cost of this appeal can range from $1500 to $2000